Mikey-E/Research-Checklists/Paper_Checklist.md

     - Could it be meme-able like *Attention is all you need* and the variations that followed?
 - Could your title fit on someone else's paper in the conference?
 If so, it's too vague.

+## Keywords

+- A keywords section may be helpful and worth having.

 ## Introduction

 - Very important section because by the time a reviewer is finished reading it, psychologically they will probably already have formed and accept/reject decision in their mind.